drhcelik/FickianTransportFoam/README.md

 In this implementation, the issue is handled by setting $D_k = D_{kk}$, when the denominator is smaller than a threshold (DmLimit), where $D_{kk}$ is the theoretical limit.

 ## Usage
-Include in controlDict by libFickianTransport.so
+Include `libFickianTransport.so` in controlDict\

-Available models:
+Available transport models:

 ```
 Laminar: